 - Recipient of the prestigious Best McDonald’s Service Crew Member after only six months on the job

 - Received Perfect Attendance Awards in 2016, 2017 and 2018

 McDonald’s Crew Member Education Section

-The education section forms an integral part of your resume regardless of qualification level attained.
-McDonald’s Crew Members undergo intense training and development during their time employed, and all of these training programmes completed should be added to your education section too.
+The education section forms an integral part of your resume regardless of the qualification level attained.
+McDonald’s Crew Members undergo intense training and development during their time employed, and all of these training programs completed should be added to your education section too.
 Diplomas.
-Degrees and Short Course can be listed by completion date, qualification name, institute, and location.
+Degrees and Short Courses can be listed by completion date, qualification name, institute, and location.
 Accreditations such as CPR or Food Health and Safety certifications should also be included in this section.
 Remember to add current qualifications you are in the process of completing.